claudiofsr/find-identical-files/README.md

 With the `--max_number` (or -N) argument option, set the maximum number of identical files.

+The number of identical files is the number of times the same file is found (number of repetitions).

 ##### 2.1 If n = 0 or n = 1, all files will be reported.

 Useful for getting hash information for all files in the current directory.